How long did it take the Ottomans to take Constantinople?

 On May 29, 1453 CE, Constantinople fell to the Ottoman Turks and the Byzantine Empire came to an end.
 Constantinople was transformed into the Islamic city of Istanbul.

-READ: What is the rhyme of soft?
+READ: What is the passive voice of the boy laughed at the Joker?

 How did Mehmed II repopulate Constantinople?